Department of Labor Logo United States Department of Labor

 • (404) 893-4220

-County Employment And Wages In Kentucky – First Quarter 2019
+County Employment and Wages in Kentucky — First Quarter 2022

-Employment increased in 2 of Kentucky’s 3 large counties from March 2018 to March 2019, the U.S. Bureau of Labor Statistics reported today.
-(Large counties are those with annual average employment levels of 75,000 or more in 2018.)
-Regional Commissioner Janet S. Rankin noted that the employment gain in Boone, KY, at 2.5 percent, was above the national average.
-(See table 1.)
+Employment rose in Kentucky’s three largest counties from March 2021 to March 2022, the U.S. Bureau of Labor Statistics reported today.
+(Large counties are those with annual average employment levels of 75,000 or more in 2021.)
+Regional Commissioner Janet S. Rankin noted that Fayette County had the largest over-the-year increase in employment at 5.4 percent, followed by Boone County at 5.1 percent.
+(See chart 1 and table 1.)

-Among the three largest counties in Kentucky, employment was highest in Jefferson (466,400) in March 2019.
-Together, Kentucky’s large counties accounted for 39.9 percent of total employment within the state.
-Nationwide, the 355 largest counties made up 73.5 percent of total U.S. employment, which stood at 146.5 million in March 2019.
+Among the three largest counties in Kentucky, employment was highest in Jefferson County (465,800) in March 2022.
+Within Jefferson County’s private industry, health care and social assistance accounted for the largest employment.
+Together, the three largest Kentucky counties accounted for 40 percent of total employment within the state.
+Nationwide, the 355 largest counties made up 73 percent of total U.S. employment.

-Employment and wage levels (but not over-the-year changes) are also available for the 117 counties in Kentucky with 2018 average annual employment levels below 75,000.
-Average weekly wages in these counties ranged from $1,479 to $546.
+Employment and wage levels (but not over-the-year changes) are also available for the 117 counties in Kentucky with employment below 75,000.
+Wage levels in 115 of the 117 smaller counties were below the national average in the first quarter of 2022.
 (See table 2.)

 Large county wage changes